-Political Climate Change
+Changing the Climate Change Conversation

 Gold Lake had been the peaceful meeting place of warring Native American tribes.
 It was a beautiful June afternoon and we were sitting under a large tent, as if around a campfire.
 It was the perfect venue-now a retreat center, high in the mountains of Colorado-to get political leaders away from the uptight game, a bit out of their comfort zone, away from cell phones, and into nature where they could unwind.